-The benzodiazepines (like diazepam or valium) are used for the temporary relief of anxiety, but care has to be taken as these medications may occasionally cause difficulties in some people.
+The Benzodiazepines (such as diazepam) are used for the temporary relief of anxiety, but care has to be taken as these medications may occasionally cause difficulties in some people.

 Antidepressants play an important role in the treatment of some Anxiety Disorders, as well as associated or underlying depression.
 Contrary to common belief, antidepressants are not addictive.